Unsecured loans: What are they, and how do they work?

 • Unsecured loans don’t require collateral.

-• Without collateral, unsecured loans may have higher interest rates than secured loans.
+• Without collateral, unsecured loans often have higher interest rates than secured loans.

-• Creditworthiness might also take on more importance when lenders review applications for unsecured loans.
+• Creditworthiness might take on more importance when lenders review applications for unsecured loans.

-• Some credit cards, personal loans and student loans are examples of unsecured loans.
+• Some credit cards, some personal loans and student loans are examples of unsecured loans.

 See if you’re pre-approved